michael105/zcomp/README.md

     the decompression consists of (~)three lines of code(!), (the instructions might fit into a single cacheline) and the dictionary used for decompression is at 254Bytes, fitting into (at least) the L1 Cache.
+(I'd like to claim the fastest decompression algorithm available.
+Ok.
+Not the perl version.
+But one of the C/Assembly implementations)

-  - So this might be a good choice for embedded targets or html/javascript compression (compress once with higher load, decompress often with low usage of resources)
+  - this might be a good choice for embedded targets or html/javascript compression (compress once with higher load, decompress often with low usage of resources)